goToMain/libosdp/README.md

 Standards Institute (ANSI).

 OSDP describes the communication protocol for interfacing one or more Peripheral Devices (PD) to a Control Panel (CP).
-This document specifies the protocol implementation over a two-wire RS-485 multi-drop serial communication channel.
+The OSDP specification describes the protocol implementation over a two-wire RS-485 multi-drop serial communication channel.
-In theory, this protocol can be used to transfer secure data over any physical
+Nevertheless, this protocol can be used to transfer secure data over any physical channel.

+## Salient Features of LibOSDP

+- Supports secure channel communication (AES-128).
+- LibOSDP can be used to setup a PD or CP.
+- Exposed a well defined contract though `include/osdp.h`.
+- No runtime memory allocation.
+All memory is allocated at init-time.
+- Well designed source code architecure.

-## Compile libosdp
+## Compile LibOSDP

+Build required you to have `cmake3` or above and a C compiler installed.
+This repository builds a `libosdp.a` that you can link with your application.
+Have a look at `sample/*` for details on how to consume this library.

 ```sh
 mkdir build